plake492/bamazon/README.md

 # Customer Platform

-When the user enters the customer platform, the first prompt is asking what department they would like to enter.
+When the user enters the customer platform, the first prompt is asking what department they would like to enter:

 ![node](Media/b2.png)

 Selecting a specific department will run a function that loops through all items inside a department and will then show only the items acossiated with that particular department.
 As shown here: